Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 public Product findById(Long id) { ... } // readOnly = true applied

-@Transactional // Write operation: overrides to readOnly = false
+@Transactional // write operation: overrides to readOnly = false

 public Long save(Product product) { ... }